IKIM-Essen/ClusterDocs/docs/course/class-07-python-notebooks.md

 - `examples/interactive-workflows/python/python.sbatch`
 - `examples/interactive-workflows/python/environment.yml`

-The notebook uses synthetic data so that you can practice safely.
+The notebooks use synthetic data so that you can practice safely.
+Their RiboSnake-inspired section builds a Bray--Curtis PCoA and a ranked waterfall plot in both Python and R. Run the cells to render the figures; committed notebook outputs stay empty so that results or restricted data cannot be published accidentally.
 The batch script shows the same idea as a scheduled Slurm job.

 ## Python tool choices